MolBioMedUAB/EMDA/TO-DO.md

 ## GENERAL
 - [X] Add some code previous to the running cycle in the run method to extend selections to these variants/replicas that have been added after the selection
 - [X] Add option to load universes in memory.
+- [X] Add multi-variant and multi-replica function to EMDA class, so more than one variant (parameters and trajectory) and/or more than one replica (trajectory) can be loaded into the EMDA class.
+Thus, all the measures, analysis and plots are added once and executed for all.

 ## PER-SECTION